olivierfriard/DORIS_doc/index.rst

 Scale definition (not mandatory)
 --------------------------------------------------------------------------------------------------------------------------------------------

-A scale can be defined
+A scale can be defined in order to obtain values with a real unit (m, cm, mm ...).

 **Define scale** button